ngamiga@gmail.com

 Apollo V4 (Vampire)

-There has been a real buzz in the Amiga community over the latest FPGA Amiga, Vampire V4, now renamed Apollo v4 is not just another reinterpretation of Amiga hardware but more like what the next classic Amiga might have been had it continued to be developed.
-Designed to be both an accelerator for the A1200 or an independent device.
-The unit features a 68080 CPU that can power the classic Amiga much faster than any old accelerator could.
+There has been a real buzz in the Amiga community over the latest FPGA Amiga, Vampire V4, now renamed Apollo v4.
+Its not just another reinterpretation of Amiga hardware, but more like what the next classic Amiga might have been had it continued to be developed.
+Designed to be both an accelerator for classic Amigas, A500, A600, A1200 etc or an independent device.
+The unit features a 68080 CPU (a concept of what the next motorola 68000 series processors could be) that can power the classic Amiga much faster than any old accelerator could, around 120 times faster than the A1200.
 The graphics have also been improved with what's been called Super-AGA, this allows the system to display full AGA graphics support but also adds extra features like up to 12mb of Chip Ram, faster Blitter and Copper support, faster ram access, video accelerated hardware and HDMI support, full specs below.

 The system can run AmigaOs 3.1/3.1.6 and 3.2.
 But due to legal issues of supplying the system with the Roms, the Apollo team decided to support and develop there own fork of Aros 68k with there own OS named ApolloOS.
 Find out more about the OS here.